 Skip to content

-This guide explains how to deploy a minimal yet production-ready Elixir Phoenix application on seenode.
+This guide explains how to deploy your existing Phoenix application on seenode.

-In your config/prod.exs, ensure your endpoint is configured to listen on the port defined by an environment variable.
+In your config/prod.exs, ensure your endpoint is configured to listen on the port defined by an environment variable, defaulting to 80 if PORT is not set.
 This allows seenode to correctly route traffic to your application.

 config/prod.exs